ASaiAnudeep/phin-retry/README.md

 ```

 * It supports **get**, **post**, **put**, **delete**, **patch** HTTP methods.
 * By default, this library will retry once on failure (StatusCode >= 500 & network errors) with a delay of 100 or 1000 milliseconds.
-Override this behaviour with custom retry strategy function.
+Override this behavior with custom retry strategy function.
 * Responses with status codes < 200 & >= 300 are thrown as errors.
-Override this behaviour with custom error strategy function.
+Override this behavior with custom error strategy function.
 * All options from **phin** are supported.
 Refer [Phin](https://www.npmjs.com/package/phin) for more usage examples.
+* Access underlying **phin** library through `request.phin`.

 ## API